wistia/wistia-open-docs/_posts/exporting-guide.md

 ## Handbrake

-Handbrake is a great free solution for smoothing out problems with weird video files.
+Handbrake is a great, free solution for smoothing out problems with weird video files.
 To export a video for Wistia from Handbrake, click *Source* in the top right corner and select the file that you'd like to convert.
 Some of the fields will auto-populate.
 We recommend making sure that: